7RU7H/CTFs/OS-ProvingGrounds/Hetemit/Hetemit-Notes.md

 - 18000 register and upload a web shell - comment on webp exploit
 - Versioning of all the ruby packages

 - There is a web-console somewhere
-- rack - potential https://security.snyk.io/vuln/SNYK-RUBY-RACK-2848599 if I find how oto interact with it
+- rack - potential https://security.snyk.io/vuln/SNYK-RUBY-RACK-2848599 if I find how to interact with it
-- /users/:id(.:format) routes what is this formatting - I jget redirect on /user/:0/edit
+- /users/:id(.:format) routes what is this formatting - I get redirect on /user/:0/edit

+- cmeeks is user on the machine.

 #### Timeline of tasks complete